01 of 07

 Go back the way you came, through the parking lot—cross the street to get to the Plaza San Luis Complex.

-Plaza San Luis was a pet project of Imelda Marcos (she of the 7,000 shoes): its centerpiece is Casa Manila, a reconstruction of a Spanish colonial home of the 19th century.
+Plaza San Luis (Calle Real del Palacio, Intramuros; Google Maps) was a pet project of Imelda Marcos (she of the 7,000 shoes): its centerpiece is Casa Manila, a reconstruction of a Spanish colonial home of the 19th century.
 (The whole structure itself dates back only to 1981.)

-Beyond Casa Manila, the Plaza San Luis Complex contains several other stops that will hold any tourist's interest: the White Knight Intramuros budget hotel; Barbara's, a Filipino restaurant; and Bambike Ecotours, which takes guests on tours of top Manila stops using bamboo bikes.
+Beyond Casa Manila, the Plaza San Luis Complex contains several other stops that will hold any tourist's interest: the White Knight Intramuros budget hotel; Puesto Manila, a creative hub and cafe; Barbara's, a Filipino restaurant; and Bambike Ecotours, which takes guests on tours of top Manila stops using bamboo bikes.